KSDunne/whisper_riding_school/README.md

 - An intuitive navigation system wheather using a mobile, tablet or monitor
 - Ability to quickly find relevant information on the business and its services
 - Easy ways to contact the business and find our physical site using a map
-- An ability to learn about horse riding disaplines from abound the world and about safe riding gear
+- An ability to learn about horse riding disaplines from around the world and about safe riding gear
 - Access to a newsletter sign up form
 - An accessible website for all users
 - A website that loads quickly on all devices and connections